Systems Engineering Master's - Mechatronics

 Systems Engineering Master's - Mechatronics Overview

 If you are creative, analytical, have critical thinking skills and like to work with your hands, the field of mechatronics is where you could flourish.
 Mechatronics is an interdisciplinary approach to engineering that involves the design of autonomous machines or systems by applying knowledge of mechanical, electrical, robotic, and computer science engineering to create smart technologies that improve everyday functions.
-Today’s industries are constantly looking for ways to simplify, increase productivity and lower costs, which is why mechatronics is such an important field of study, and one where mechatronics engineers are in demand.
+Today’s industries are constantly looking for ways to simplify, increase productivity and lower costs, which is why mechatronics is such an important field of study.

 If a career in mechatronics peaks your interest, you could find yourself in various work environments ranging from high tech laboratories, manufacturing plants, automotive centers, aerospace organizations, and even the television and film industry to create props and special effects.